-Introduction of 5G, augmented analytics, Internet of Things sensors fueled the new age of enlightenment based on data-driven insights.
-IoT devises themselves will generate 79.4 ZB of data by 2025 so businesses need to take this into account during strategic planning.
+Introduction of 5G, augmented analytics, and the Internet of Things sensors fueled the new age of enlightenment based on data-driven insights.
+IoT devices themselves will generate 79.4 ZB of data by 2025, so businesses need to take this into account during strategic planning.

-It’s obvious that the majority of companies have finally realized that data is a strategic business asset, as valuable as the company’s intellectual property or human capital.
-And it soon can even be included in the balance sheet as well.
+It’s obvious that most companies have finally realized that data is a strategic business asset, as valuable as the company’s intellectual property or human capital.
+And it can soon even be included in the balance sheet as well.
 Those companies that neglect data are limited in their possibilities to make the right business decisions today.

-Now the majority of top players of management consulting companies follow the way of digital transformation.
-The reason is obvious: 25 % of management consulting requests are connected to the digitalization.
-The truth is businesses do not need a digital transformation strategy, they need to get ready for the digital age which is dawning.
+Now the majority of top players in management consulting companies follow the way of digital transformation.
+The reason is obvious: 25 % of management consulting requests are connected to digitalization.
+The truth is businesses do not need a digital transformation strategy.
+They need to get ready for the digital age, which is dawning.
 COVID only accelerated these processes making most businesses head for digital transformation.

 Traditionally the paradigm of digital consulting consisted of 4 key elements:

 - Data accumulation

 Each element is being transformed due to the rise of new challenges and the wide implementation of top-notch solutions, such as Computer Vision or the Internet of Things, and the overall change of paradigm of management consulting.

 Data Collection: From Observation to Technology – Powered Data Collection